 7. Diversity, equity and inclusion

-Employees that feel accepted and valued as individuals report higher levels of work satisfaction and engagement.
+Employees who feel accepted and valued as individuals report higher levels of work satisfaction and engagement.
 Key ways to create an inclusive environment include promoting pay equity, providing career development, acknowledging cultural holidays, and encouraging open communication.

 8. Teamwork